f-l-i-n-t-s-t-o-n-e/testing/README.md

 under construction:

 - provide liquidity. users hit the Go button and the page uses their VEO to automatically offer bets on a wide variety of sports matches slightly undercutting professional odds scraped from a website
+       - this is more or less complete now, just need to add undercutting % control and check time and time zone to make sure odds are not being offered on matches underway or completed

 - load events faster. batching data from the server so everything can be done in one request will solve this